Askeran17/footbrazil/README.md

 ### Unfixed Bugs

-Here is unfixed bugs...
+Here is unfixed bug

 ## Deployment

 ### Local Development

-Deployed using Heroku..
+Deployed using Heroku

 1. Log in/sign up to Heroku.
 2. Go to your Heroku App and click on "Deploy".